timbr-io/idaho-notebooks/README.md

 ### Environment Setup Issues

-If you already have an environment name "idaho" setup, setup will fail.
-Removing the "idaho" environment by running `conda env remove -n idaho` will allow setup to succeed.
+If you already have an environment name "ship" setup, setup will fail.
+Removing the "ship" environment by running `conda env remove -n idaho` will allow setup to succeed.

 ## Running the notebook

+Just execute the cells!